Refuge areas and English nationalism

 One form of the lingering resentment is ethnically defined.
 It's aboot time we listened tae naebodie but oorsels.
 TS Law said.
 Mentioning this raises the possibility of an English Nationalist programme for poetry.
 This seems structurally implied in a game where ethnically defined blocs are saying listen to naebodie but oorsels, but it remains a white space on the board.
 It faces structural difficulties- on the level of someone saying that they won't eat spaghetti or hamburger because they aren’t English.
 In parallel, it seems that someone who would commit to such a programme would reject all poetry since 1960.
 That is, this category of people may actually exist, in numbers, but they are structurally removed from the game because they refuse to play it.
 This would point to the origin of the poetry scene as a self-selected group, dominated by empathy which leads to convergence.
 The more they converge, through shared experiences, the more they differ from the outside world.
 We may speculate that even though poetry is subjective, if a number of people read the same 300 books they converge, so that their subjective reactions come to resemble each other.
 In fact, the wish of the poet was to communicate, and this always mitigated the purely subjective element.
 The domination of the poetry world by the people who actually want to take part in it disguises an untested fact, namely that the scene could alternatively be run by quite different groups who would then lead it down a new path – so that the empathetic/liberal tendency would have to leave.
 So perhaps very different outcomes were possible.

 One fruit of the uprising of 1968 has certainly been to critique individual judgement, the individual experience of art as a source of knowledge and pleasure.
-I think there is a refuge idea where art consumers faced with the critique of judgement which has been taking place since the Sixties get irritated and disengage and take refuge in a narrower world.
+I think there is a refuge idea where art consumers faced with the critique of judgement which has continued to take place get irritated and disengage and take refuge in a narrower world.
 Here, the refusal to extend is a vision of authenticity.
-They find a comfort zone of pleasure while ignoring the critique and the rather long drawn out arguments which have accompanied it.
+They find a comfort zone of pleasure while ignoring the critique and the rather long-drawn-out arguments which have accompanied it.
 This seems like a retreat to me.
 Back into the Balkan hill ranges and a tribal sense of homogeneity.
 I am not sure that criticism ought to be annoying and humiliating.
 There is a whole line of Marxist-oriented cultural critique which is designed to humiliate people – in the style of John Berger.
 Your experience is invalid, he is saying, because you are invalid people.
 This may not be backed up by evidence.

 I was very impressed with Goodwin and Ford's book about the rise of UKIP (Revolt on the Right), because at each point they pass on assailing UKIP's dud ideas in favour of saying that the energy of the system as a whole is running down because politicians are ignoring what the electorate are thinking about and saying.
 The key thing is the decline of Labour and the Conservatives, not the rise of UKIP which wins votes without winning elections.
 I think the managers of poetry need to learn from populist hostility.